Feature-Based Software Design Pattern Detection: Study Design

 It is important to compare our approach with the existing studies to further evaluate the efficacy of our approach.
-To do so, we select following two studies that are FeatureMaps \& MARPLE-DPD proposed by \citet{Thaller:2019} and \citet{Zanoni:2015} respectively as a benchmark studies for comparing our approach.
+To do so, we select two studies that are FeatureMaps proposed by \citet{Thaller:2019} \& MARPLE-DPD proposed by \citet{Zanoni:2015} respectively as a benchmark studies for comparing our approach.
 Theses studies as well as the details of the benchmark corpus are discussed in detail in Section~\ref{subsec:methodology} \end{enumerate}